 6. Stranger Things

-I fell in love with Stranger Things in its first 15 minutes.
-Few shows have managed to do what it did: develop a deep cast of children and adults and take them on a sprawling, epic journey in just eight episodes—all wrapped up in a satisfying yet open-to-possibilities ending.
+I fell in love with Stranger Things in the first 15 minutes of the first episode.
+Few shows have managed to do what it does, which is to take a cast of children and adults on an epic adventure.

 There is a monster in this show, and it can get quite moody and dark at times.
 It might even scare you if you watch it alone at night with the lights off.
 But there’s a touching human story at its core that resonates, plus an abundance of 1980s nostalgia!